 Post-deployment approval: When deployment to a stage is complete, Azure Pipelines checks if there is a post-deployment approval required for that stage.
 If no approval is required, or upon completion of a required approval, it proceeds to trigger deployment to the next stage.

-At present, release pipelines and build pipelines have separate designer interfaces (separate UIs).
+Release pipelines and build pipelines have separate designer interfaces (separate UIs).
 The main differences in the pipelines are the support in release pipelines for different types of triggers, and the support for approvals and gates.
-However, you can represent a pipeline using YAML, in which case the pipeline can combine both release and build capabilities.

 Get started now!